tobyhodges/fair-research-software/episodes/00-introduction.md

 efforts such as the Large Hadron Collider and the Square Kilometre Array, there are few areas of research where software does not have a fundamental role.

-In the survey conducted by the Software Sustainability Institute in 2014 [ref], 92% of researchers indicated they used research software [reference].
+In the [software survey conducted by the Software Sustainability Institute in 2014][ssi-survey-2014], 92% of researchers indicated they used research software.
 We define "research software" as software or code that is used to generate, process or analyse results of a research for publication.
 Even formulas in spreadsheets are considered code - they are a form of computer programming in that allow you to create, calculate, and change data sets in a number of different ways.
-So, software is not reserved for [computational science](https://en.wikipedia.org/wiki/Computational_science) (aka scientific computing) and “traditional” uses of computing capabilities and infrastructures (e.g. simulations and computational methods) any more.
+So, software is not reserved for [computational science][computational-science] (aka scientific computing) and “traditional” uses of computing capabilities and infrastructures (e.g. simulations and computational methods) any more.
-Nor its use is restricted to "hard" sciences - the use of research software is ubiquitous and fairly even across all disciplines [ssi survey ref].
+Nor is its restricted to "hard" sciences - the **use of research software is ubiquitous and fairly even across all disciplines**.

 Research software is also widely developed - researchers do not just use “off the shelf” software and the majority of researchers develop their own.